-Dr. Carol Blessing has taught literature, theory, and writing at the university level for 30 years and has traveled extensively and presented papers at academic conferences in Prague, Berlin, London, Manchester, Madeley, Hull, and Stratford, UK, as well as throughout the U.S. Devoting her academic life to British literature and history, Blessing's interests include English Queens Elizabeth I and Mary Stuart, Elizabethan and Jacobean playwrights William Shakespeare and John Webster, as well as 17th century religious poets George Herbert and John Milton.
+Dr. Carol Blessing has taught literature, theory, and writing at the university level for 30 years and has traveled extensively and presented papers at academic conferences in Prague, Berlin, London, Manchester, Madeley, Hull, and Stratford, UK, as well as throughout the U.S. Devoting her academic life to British literature and history, Blessing's interests include Julian of Norwich, English Queens Elizabeth I and Mary Stuart, Elizabethan and Jacobean playwrights William Shakespeare and John Webster, as well as 17th century religious poets George Herbert and John Milton.
 One of her lifelong goals is deepening awareness about women in letters and the church, focusing on women writers from the middle ages and early modern eras to contemporary Liberian poet Patricia Jabbeh Wesley, women and the law in literature, and women preachers in early Methodist history.
-She has co-led two student trips to the British Isles and will be co-leading a literature in Greece summer school session this year.
+She has co-led two student trips to the British Isles and co-led a literature in Greece summer school session summer 2017.
 She writes poetry, serves as scripture reader at church, makes jewelry, plays the guitar, loves to sing, and enjoys walking and biking around Mission Bay.
 There is a rumor that she likes to perform original humorous raps and songs in classes.
-She shares her life with her best friend and spouse of 28 years; her grown son, who is a graduate of PLNU; and a little long-haired dachshund named Toffee who runs the household.
+She shares her life with her best friend and spouse of 39 years; her grown son, who is a graduate of PLNU; and a little long-haired dachshund named Toffee who runs the household.

 - Ph.D., English, University of California, Riverside